tommasogiannoni/newsrefresher/README.md

 ![JavaScript](https://img.shields.io/badge/Language-javascript-blue)

 A simple and efficient web application built with Vanilla JavaScript, HTML, and CSS, designed to display the top 10 news stories at a time.
 Users can refresh the news to load a new set of 10 news articles, ensuring they always have access to the latest updates.
+The news is fetched from an API that retrieves articles from CNN.
+This application is developed for non-professional purposes to test and showcase my development skills with JavaScript and related technologies.

 ## Run Application